Vagueness: Fuzzy logic

-One theoretical approach is that of fuzzy logic, developed by American mathematician Lotfi Zadeh.
 Fuzzy logic proposes a gradual transition between "perfect falsity", for example, the statement "Bill Clinton is bald", to "perfect truth", for, say, "Patrick Stewart is bald".
 In ordinary logics, there are only two truth-values: "true" and "false".
 The fuzzy perspective differs by introducing an infinite number of truth-values along a spectrum between perfect truth and perfect falsity.
 Perfect truth may be represented by "1", and perfect falsity by "0".
 Borderline cases are thought of as having a "truth-value" anywhere between 0 and 1 (for example, 0.6).

 Advocates of the fuzzy logic approach have included K. F. Machina (1976) and Dorothy Edgington (1993).

 Supervaluationism

 Another theoretical approach is known as "supervaluationism".
 This approach has been defended by Kit Fine and Rosanna Keefe.
 Fine argues that borderline applications of vague predicates are neither true nor false, but rather are instances of "truth value gaps".
 He defends an interesting and sophisticated system of vague semantics, based on the notion that a vague predicate might be "made precise" in many alternative ways.
 This system has the consequence that borderline cases of vague terms yield statements that are neither true, nor false.

 Given a supervaluationist semantics, one can define the predicate "supertrue" as meaning "true on all precisifications".
 This predicate will not change the semantics of atomic statements (e.g. "Frank is bald", where Frank is a borderline case of baldness), but does have consequences for logically complex statements.
 In particular, the tautologies of sentential logic, such as "Frank is bald or Frank is not bald", will turn out to be supertrue, since on any precisification of baldness, either "Frank is bald" or "Frank is not bald" will be true.
 Since the presence of borderline cases seems to threaten principles like this one (excluded middle), the fact that supervaluationism can "rescue" them is seen as a virtue.